raspberrypilearning/microbit-game-controller/software.md

 # Software Installation

-To install the software you need:
+To install the software you need, complete the following steps:

 1. Visit [the mu download page](http://ardublockly-builds.s3-website-us-west-2.amazonaws.com/?prefix=microbit/raspberry_pi/)
 2. Click on the lowest link in the list, for the latest version of **mu**